 V2S 8A2.
 Email:

+U-pick page will be updated daily with what’s currently available.
 We will re-open in July for berry sales; Petting Barn opens in September and October on Monday through

 Saturday from 9 am to 5:30 pm and Sundays from 11 am to 5:30 pm; November